Shaf8808/project-portfolio-5/TESTING.md

 <img src="docs/backend/images/comment-list.png" width=800>

-When a user is logged in, they should be able to successfully post a comment in relation to a specific post before being displayed in the comment list.
+When a user is logged in, they should be able to successfully post a comment about a specific post before being displayed in the comment list.
 The image below shows the new comment that I am about to post using this endpoint.

 <img src="docs/backend/images/comment-list-data.png" width=800>